“a better world for women is a better world for everyone“

 Guðrún Ágústsdóttir: Well by then we had been working together for five years and we sort of thought “we have to do something very big in order to change the life of women in Iceland for the better.”
 And chasing the light for women in Iceland for the better means a better life for everyone.
 We had been focusing on so many things—abortion rights and women’s equality in the workforce (which was far from okay) —and in order to allow women to have equality in the workforce and education then you needed to have care for your children.
 So these and other things were our main subjects, and then somebody came up with the idea “why don’t we just go on a strike?
 Take a day or half a day on a strike?” and then somebody mentioned that the United Nations had a Women’s Day and a Women’s Year that would start on the 24th of October 1975.
 We all said ‘yes!” so we started in January 1975 with a big conference with the women that were in the trade unions for the lowest paid women (we arranged this, The Red Stocking) and then I was chosen, because I was in one of the trade unions, to come forward with this idea and the women said “yes, we will be with you.”

-At the end of this conference that took a whole day they all agreed that they’d be working with and promoting this idea to do the strike.
+At the end of this conference that took a whole day, they all agreed that they’d be working with and promoting this idea to do the strike.
 There was a committee that worked on it until the day—very efficient women—and in June we had a big conference with all women from the political parties and from all the trade unions and whatever.
-When we were sort of coming to the close of this meeting we were doing all kinds of things, then this idea of going on a strike came up for vote and the conservative women said “we don’t like this word strike.”
+When we were coming to the close of this meeting we were doing all kinds of things, then this idea of going on a strike came up for vote and the conservative women said “we don’t like this word strike.”
 So that was a clash, you know, and then one elderly woman said “why don’t we just call it a day off?” and we went on with it.
-It ended with the 90% of women in Iceland taking part, all over the country…
+It ended with 90% of women in Iceland taking part, all over the country…

 GA: Yeah.
-We were protesting because when we were asking for you no equal wages and things like that. the man would say “your work is not important.
+We were protesting because when we were asking for equal wages and things like that, the men would say “your work is not important.
 You’re working because you want to have a better life.
 You want to buy clothes and travel and things like that, but it’s not as important as the work of the men.”
 Everything, of course, broke down in Iceland so after that nobody ever tried to say that the women didn’t matter.
 That was a great success, and it gave us power to go on, and then we became world famous!
-And I think this, you know, made it less difficult for us to vote for Vigdís, the first female president democratically elected in the world in 1980 years.
+And I think this, you know, made it less difficult for us to vote for Vigdís, the first female president democratically elected in the world in 1980.
 That was very important for women in Iceland; we all love her and are very proud of her.
 We have a woman Prime Minister and we have a woman Minister of Health.

 RG: That’s great.
 Some of the original demands, from my research that I saw, of the Red Stocking Movement were to help women succeed in the workforce and to gain more equality, and part of that crucially was childcare.
-That was part of the initial demands of the Red Sox Movement, correct?
+That was part of the initial demands of the Red Stocking Movement, correct?

 GA: Absolutely.
 We said that there should be preschools, free of charge, for all children, and we had to wait for a long time for that to happen, but it was important and there was passed a law in 1990.
 This would be the first time preschool would be called school, part of the educational system even though the child was only one or two years old.
 What we did back in the Red Stocking Days was we started out with kindergartens, so we would hire somebody (we had to pay quite a lot ourselves) and we worked in the kindergarten ourselves until several Red Stockings took over the Reykjavik City Council in 1994.
-The mayor was a former Red Stocking and I was the President of the City Council and one was taking care of very important things also—so three Red Stocking and that’s when it changed dramatically in Reykjavik (which is, of course, the biggest capital).
+The mayor was a former Red Stocking and I was the President of the City Council and one was taking care of very important things also—so three Red Stockings and that’s when it changed dramatically in Reykjavik (which is, of course, the capital).

 RG: Which goes to prove the fact that female representation is how structural change can really take place and how it has happened in Iceland.